Prospective Students and Postdocs

 1. Discovery of novel cancer and immunology therapeutics.

 Underlying all our projects is a goal to discover and characterize novel therapeutic agents.
-Here, we use chemical and biological screening and structure-based drug design to identify new biologically active molecules.
+Here, we use cutting-edge chemical and biological screening and structure-based drug design to identify new biologically active molecules.
 Specific projects focus on immune checkpoint proteins, adhesion molecules, small GTPases, and metabolic enzymes.

 2. Butyrophilin ligands as cancer immunotherapies.